Description of random level sets by polynomial chaos expansions

 \section{Abstract}

-We present a novel approach to determine the evolution of level sets under uncertainties in the velocity fields.
-This leads to a stochastic description of the level sets.
-To compute the quantiles of random level sets, we use the stochastic Galerkin method for a hyperbolic reformulation of the level-set equations.
-A novel intrusive Galerkin formulation is presented and proven hyperbolic.
-It induces a corresponding finite-volume scheme that is specifically taylored for uncertain velocities.
+We present a novel approach to determine the evolution of level sets under uncertainties in their velocity fields.
+This leads to a stochastic description of level sets.
+To compute the quantiles of random level sets, we use the stochastic Galerkin method for a hyperbolic reformulation of the equations for the propagation of level sets.
+A novel intrusive Galerkin formulation is presented and proven to be hyperbolic.
+It induces a corresponding finite-volume scheme that is specifically taylored to uncertain velocities.

 \begin{AMS} 35F21; 37L45; 60D05; 60H15 \end{AMS}